 Cryptocurrency trading can be less costly for you if you can follow up with the following tips on how to reduce fees when trading.

 Different exchanges charge you differently when you buy or sell cryptocurrency to someone else.
 That's how they keep running the services.
-Apart from the fee charged directly by the exchanges, there is the network fees for the blockchain of the cryptocurrency in question, and charges by third party networks such as credit card issuers and banks (ACH).
-You are also charged fees for using third party cryptocurrency wallets, depending on the blockchain of a cryptocurrency.
+Apart from the fee charged directly by the exchanges, there are the network fees for the blockchain of the cryptocurrency in question, and charges by third-party networks such as credit card issuers and banks (ACH).
+You are also charged fees for using third-party cryptocurrency wallets, depending on the blockchain of a cryptocurrency.

 1. If possible, avoid buying using a credit/debit card

 The actual problem here is that most crypto traders have to use debit and credit cards because of the benefits of using these cards and financial implications involved with other methods, but they end up paying around 3.99% or more on most cryptocurrency exchanges.

 For instance, you would need to buy with a credit/debit card because it helps you buy quickly but there are other methods you can use and achieve the same speed.

 Coinbase charges the least for credit card purchases and is 3.99 percent of the transaction.

 Most exchanges will charge no fees to buy cryptocurrency with a debit card but the issuer will charge some amount.
 You might also get charged foreign transaction fee by your credit card issuer if you are, for instance, buying Bitcoins on an exchange that is based outside the U.S. and are using an American credit card.